 Buffett picked up his initial stake in the credit card company in 1963, when a struggling AmEx badly needed capital.
 Berkshire obliged, getting favorable terms on its investment.
 Buffett has played the role of white knight many times over the years, including during the 2008 financial crisis, as a means to get stakes in good companies at a discount.
 (Think: Goldman Sachs and Bank of America.)

-Berkshire Hathaway, which owns more than 18% of American Express' shares outstanding, is by far the company's largest shareholder.
-No. 2 Vanguard owns 6.2%.
+Berkshire Hathaway, which owns 18% of American Express' shares outstanding, is by far the company's largest shareholder.
+No. 2 Vanguard owns less than 6%.
 Buffett praised the power of AmEx's brand at Berkshire's 2019 annual meeting.
 "It's a fantastic story, and I'm glad we own 18% of it," he said.

 Shares held: 400,000,000